yukikurage/purescript-jelly/docs/06-Context.md

     text $ pure someContext
 ```

-Thus, provideContext provides a Context and useContext retrieves a Context.
+Thus, contextProvider provides a Context and useContext retrieves a Context.

 The argument of type Component represents the type of Context.